 The definitions of illumination are as follows, according to Merriam-Webster:

-My work is almost always informed by music, poetry, or scripture.
-I study the music, poetry, writing, or the scripture intensively before I even put a brush to canvas or water on paper.
-It requires a lot of a beholder, this deep engagement with a text or a piece of music.
+My work is almost always informed by music, poetry, theology, or scripture itself.
+I study the material intensively before I even put a brush to canvas or water on paper.
+This deep contemplation requires considerable time and energy.
 I have to give it time and space to breathe in a world where there is increasing pressure to be quick and efficient.
 If I don't understand the poem or the scripture, it comes through in my work.
 I have to ask what the author meant, who he or she was speaking to, what they intended me to feel.
 Of course, the process is filtered through my own messy, imperfect experience, bias, and viewpoint.
 I convey what I am learning by taking all of this information and experience, creating a visual feast from my own point of view.

 I paint using mostly abstract gestures and imagery with intensely pigmented ink, and using metal leaf in the heritage of illumination.
 I use composite foil in copper, bronze, silver, and gold.
 The gold in most of my work represents the presence of the divine in all things, taking all shapes, present in the blackest black or the purest white.
 For me, this process of illumination involves all definitions: I am trying to gain understanding or find answers to difficult questions about myself, my life, or a particular spiritual or philosophical question.
 I am wrestling with the mysteries of God and faith through this marvelous tradition of old illumination: using paper and canvas and pigment with precious metals to create a beautiful object that helps point to the one who made all things.